 Sonlight American History Versus College American History

 By the time my oldest had reached HBL D, American History Part I, I was back in college, taking an American history class with an extremely dry textbook.
 During the tests, I realized that I was pulling almost as many answers from what I learned via my daughter's Sonlight curriculum as I was from my college textbook.
-When got confused about time periods, I’d relate the events to what was going on in the Sonlight Readers and Read-Alouds to find my chronological bearings.
+When I'd get confused about time periods, I’d relate the events to what was going on in the Sonlight Readers and Read-Alouds to find my chronological bearings.

 Of course, Sonlight’s HBL D is not college level material.
 However, it provided an excellent scaffold for what I was learning in college.
-It was at that point I realized that I had been far less prepared for college than I could have been.
+It was at that point that I realized I had been far less prepared for college than I could have been.

 More Sonlight Programs Mean More Choices for High School

-When my oldest was four years old, I planned her entire educational career starting with kindergarten and going through homeschooling during high school.
+When my oldest was four years old, I planned her entire educational career starting with kindergarten on through homeschooling during high school.
 But by the time she was five, Sonlight came out with a new preschool program.
 Should I scrap my plan to fit in the new level?
 No, I decided to hold strong and keep moving forward with my original outline.

 After a few other surprises and upsets to my plan, Sonlight transformed level 530—which had been a supplemental survey of British literature—into a full 500 level program.
 This change added an entire new level to choose from!
 And it wasn't part of my original plan.